martijnvandergeest/git-testing/README.md

 Server-side code should be debugged using the debug settings in Eclipse.
 Make sure the platform-project has been build succesfully before debugging.

+An entry point for debugging the server could be `public void init(ServletContext servletContext)` in the `com.qualogy.qafe.web.ContextLoader` class.

 ### Client 1

 Client-side code on the other hand needs additional steps to properly debug.
 This is done using the Super Dev Mode-functionality of GWT.
 This enables client-side debugging in the Chrome browser without the need for any plug-ins.